vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 #### Solution

-Launch your DE's built-in system monitor app or install [Mission Control](https://missioncenter.io/), search, and kill any remaining lingering Sober processes.
+Run `flatpak kill org.vinegarhq.Sober` or launch your DE's built-in system monitor app (or a system monitor app like [Mission Center(https://missioncenter.io/)), search, and kill any remaining lingering Sober processes.
 Otherwise, restart your computer as instructed in the popup.

 ### I'm running a virtual machine, but I cannot launch Sober!